 Melbourne Zoo

-Located in Parkville, just 4km from Melbourne’s city center, Melbourne Zoo is Victoria’s oldest and most iconic wildlife facility.
+Located in Parkville, just 4 km from Melbourne’s city center, Melbourne Zoo is Victoria’s oldest and most iconic wildlife facility.
 Established in 1862, it houses over 320 species across distinctly themed areas:

 - Australian Bush: Showcases native wildlife including kangaroos, koalas, and wombats